 The Antimi Smartwatch is a solid choice for those who are looking for low-end smartwatches under 50.
 It’s compatible to most Android smartphones, including but not limited to units such as Samsung, Google Pixel, HTC, Sony, LG, Huawei, ZTE, Oppo, Xiaom and others Android devices.
 Iphone users, however, will only be able to access a limited number of features in this smartwatch.

 This smartwatch is capable of performing most tasks any other smartwatch can do.
 It has a notification push feature for calls, texts, email and social media alerts.
 It also has a voice recorder, an MP3/MP4 player, a pedometer, a sedentary reminder, remote camera, calander and a lot of other functional features.
 Functionality wise, this smartwatch offers a modicum amount of features that is sufficiently reliable.

 What’s also impressive about this smartwatch is that it can also function as an independent phone.
 Insert a sim card in a special slot allotted for it at the back of this smartwatch and you’ll be able to make phone calls and send text messages, even without connecting it to your smartphone.
-Basically, it’s a smartwatch and a phone in one device.In terms of its built, the manufacturer did not specified what its 1.5 inch screen or its strap is made of.
-It is understandable if er materials were used in making this smartwatch, especially considering its price.
+Basically, it’s a smartwatch and a phone in one device.In terms of its built, the manufacturer did not specify what its 1.5 inch screen or its strap is made of.
+It is understandable if materials were used in making this smartwatch, especially considering its price.
 Nevertheless, it’s decently comfortable.
 Its rated battery life also lasts for 3-4 days.